 ABOUT THE WOMEN´S AMATEUR LATIN AMERICA

-The R&A and the ANNIKA Foundation will organize the inaugural Women’s Amateur Latin America championship.
+The R&A and the ANNIKA Foundation organise the Women’s Amateur Latin America championship.
 In 2016, the ANNIKA Foundation and The R&A partnered to create the Annika Invitational Latin America, which was played until 2019.
 Due to the success of that tournament, both organizations created the Women’s Amateur Latin America with the main goal of continuing to support the growth and development of amateur golf for women in the region.

 The 60-player field is comprised annually of the top female amateurs from South America, Central America, Mexico and the Caribbean.

 ABOUT THE R&A

 The R&A group of companies was formed in 2004 to take on The Royal and Ancient Golf Club of St Andrews’ responsibilities for governing the Rules of Golf, staging The Open, golf’s original championship, and developing the sport.
 The World Golf Museum in St Andrews is part of The R&A group.

 Together The R&A and the USGA govern the sport of golf worldwide, operating in separate jurisdictions with a commitment to a single code for the Rules of Golf, Rules of Amateur Status and Equipment Standards.
 The R&A, through R&A Rules Ltd, governs the sport worldwide, outside of the United States and Mexico, on behalf of over 36 million golfers in 143 countries and with the consent of 158 organisations from amateur and professional golf.

 The R&A has responsibility for running a series of world class amateur events and international matches in women’s and girls’ as well as men’s and boys’ golf.
 The R&A stages the AIG Women’s Open and works with the European Tour to stage the Senior Open presented by Rolex.